St Erth

-St Erth (Lannudhno) is a civil parish and village in Cornwall, England.
+St Erth (Lannudhno) is a civil parish and village in Cornwall, England, United Kingdom.

 St Erth takes its name from Saint Erc, one of the many Irish saints who brought Christianity to Cornwall during the Dark Ages, and is at the old crossing point of the River Hayle.
 The Cornish name of the place derives from St Uthinoch of whom little is known.
 The church of St Erth dates from the 15th-century, though an older church is said to have once stood on St Erth Hill overlooking the village.

 The St Erth railway station is 0.75 miles from the village, at Rose-an-Grouse, and is on the Cornish Main Line from London Paddington to Penzance.
 It is also the junction for scenic St Ives Bay Line.

 Geography

 The village is four miles (6.5 km) southeast of St Ives and six miles (10 km) northeast of Penzance.
 The parish shares boundaries with Ludgvan in the west, Hayle in the north, and St Hilary in the south.

 The old coaching road once led through the village, before the building of the causeway in 1825 along the edge of the Hayle Estuary.
 Prior to 1825 anyone wanting to go from Hayle to St Ives or Penzance had to cross the sands of the Hayle Estuary or make a significant detour crossing the River Hayle at the ancient St Erth Bridge.
 The Star Inn, in St Erth village centre, is a Grade II listed building coaching inn dating from the fourteenth/fifteenth centuries.
 It was along this route that tin was carried upcountry from the stannaries of Penwith.
 Guides took travellers across the sands, but, even with guides, it was sometimes a perilous journey and the shifting sand and racing tide claimed several lives.
 Because of this major obstacle to trade, a turnpike trust was formed, with Henry Harvey a trustee, to build the causeway which now takes the road below the plantation west to the Old Quay House.
 Costing £5000 in 1825, the investors charged a toll to use the causeway to recover their costs.

 St Erth was the site of a large creamery operated by United Dairies: this was responsible for processing a large quantity of milk produced in Penwith.